-Like people, no two cats will ever be the exactly the same.
+Like people, no two cats will ever be exactly the same.
 Cats can certainly share similar traits to other cats.
 And one of those traits that many cats share is skittishness.
-Of course there are cats that are laid-back and not easily frightened, but for the skittish “scaredy cat” types, the slightest sound or movement can send them flying.
+Of course, there are cats that are laid-back and not easily frightened, but for the skittish “scaredy cat” types, the slightest sound or movement can send them flying.
 If you have a scaredy cat in your life, you may have wondered what it is that’s caused them to be this way.
 Keep reading to find out why.

 First, think about what is making your cat a “scaredy cat”

-Like I mentioned above, some cats are naturally more skittish than others.
+As I mentioned above, some cats are naturally more skittish than others.
 And there are a few factors that can play into this.
 But one of the most important things that you can do for your scaredy cat is to find ways to make them feel at ease.
-Of course you can’t tiptoe around in silence.
+Of course, you can’t tiptoe around in silence.
 But, you can find ways to encourage them to come out of their shell.
 The more you show your scaredy cat that not all people are bad and the world (and especially your home) isn’t a scary place, the faster you’ll be able to allow them to bring their wall down.

 Negative associations early in life